Toniacashmadam/alx-system_engineering-devops/0x02-shell_redirections/README.md

-It is a good file that cuts iron without making a noise
+ a script that lists all the files with a .gif extension in the current directory and all its sub-directorie